ripienaar/free-for-dev/README.md

   * [Deta](https://www.deta.sh) – Deploy unlimited number of Node.js and Python apps for free up to 50k requests/month.
 Includes free DBs, Auth and email.
   * [dronahq.com](https://www.dronahq.com/) — No code application development platform for enterprises to visually develop application, integrate with existing systems to Build internal apps, processes and forms, rapidly.
 Free plan offers 200 Tasks/month, Unlimited Draft Apps and 1 Published Apps
   * [encore.dev](https://encore.dev/) — Backend framework using static analysis to provide automatic infrastructure, boilerplate free code, and more.
 Includes free cloud hosting for hobby projects.
-  * [gearhost.com](https://www.gearhost.com/pricing) — Platform for .NET and PHP apps.
-256 MB of RAM for free on a shared server with limited resources
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
   * [glitch.com](https://glitch.com/) — Free public hosting with features such as code sharing and real-time collaboration.
 Free plan has 1000 hours/month limit.
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps